-- Oversight of a Scheme of Delegation which clarifies delegated authorities for key decisions of its Committees, University Executive and other staff; - ii.
+- i.
+Oversight of a Scheme of Delegation which clarifies delegated authorities for key decisions of its Committees, University Executive and other staff; - ii.
 Consideration and regular review through University Executive, the Board and its key Committees of the full Strategic Risk Register and the summary dashboard of it, including approval of revisions to the content or status of risks and their controls; - iii.
 Each Strategic Risk is owned by a member of the University Executive, with controls under each risk never delegated below Senior Management Group level, to underscore the importance of senior accountability for risk management.
 This combines with effective two-way cascade of risks through the Faculty and Services; - iv.
 Strategic and Faculty and Service risks directly inform internal audit planning, annual planning and, going forward, five-yearly planning processes; - v.
 External and internal data assurance and quality activities to inform judgments on the completeness and accuracy of returns submitted to a range of bodies, including HEFCE and HESA, alongside thematic data review exercises; and - vi.
 Work undertaken to develop and demonstrate Northumbria's arrangements for Value for Money (VfM) including annual and interim reporting to Audit Committee in 2016/17.

-The legal outcome of a serious health and safety incident involving the University was concluded in 2016/17 which constituted a significant internal control issue in terms of HEFCE criteria under its Accounts Directions for 2016/17.
-The legal outcome of this was the prosecution of the University on 25 January 2017 for an offence under Section 3(1) of the Health and Safety at Work Act 1974, following a guilty plea being submitted on behalf of the University.
-The financial penalty, although not material, is included in the financial statements section of this document.
-Following the occurrence of the incident the University has significantly improved its health and safety control environment in relation to policy, risk assessment, staffing, training and culture, and provides a report on controls to each meeting of the Audit Committee and the Board of Governors.
+The legal outcome of a serious health and safety incident involving the On behalf of the Board of Governors, the Audit Committee and the University was concluded in 2016/17 which constituted a significant University Executive, an annual review of the University's systems of internal control issue in terms of HEFCE criteria under its Accounts internal control has been conducted.
+Assurance sources for this review Directions for 2016/17.
+The legal outcome of this was the prosecution include internal and external audit reports, feedback from inspections, of the University on 25 January 2017 for an offence under Section 3(1) internal monitoring systems and reports on incidents or events that of the Health and Safety at Work Act 1974, following a guilty plea being have highlighted internal control weaknesses.
+This is supported by submitted on behalf of the University.
+The financial penalty, although the 2016/17 Internal Audit Opinion that the overall internal control not material, is included in the financial statements section of this environment is effective and adequate to achieve management's document.
+Following the occurrence of the incident the University has objectives over risk management, control and governance and VfM significantly improved its health and safety control environment in processes.
+Whilst a number of improvements to internal control relation to policy, risk assessment, staffing, training and culture, and systems have been identified from specific areas of audit, no significant provides a report on controls to each meeting of the Audit Committee internal control weaknesses have been detected. and the Board of Governors.
 A formal post-incident review was undertaken in 2016/17 to address the incident management, reporting and governance responses to this incident to highlight areas of good practice in Northumbria's response, as well as areas to improve as part of an ongoing review of Northumbria's Incident Management Plan and Business Continuity procedures.